b-fakhar/Data-Driven-Approach-for-Data-Classification/README.md

 -	The new data-driven approach improves the speed of the existing supervised methods on average by 80%.
 The proposed approach also provides better performance compared to kNN, Logistic Regression, Naïve Bayes, and SVM in biological data classification.

 ## SKILLS/Tools
-- Machine Learning, Optimization, Feature Engineering, Hyperparameter Tuning, Python, Matplotlib, Seaborn, MATLAB, MOSEK, Latex (Overleaf).
+- Machine Learning, Optimization, Feature Engineering, Hyperparameter Tuning, Python, Matplotlib, Seaborn, MATLAB, MOSEK, LaTeX.

 ## Related Pulications